ubeda/DIRACDocs/source/AdministratorGuide/Configuration/ConfigurationReference/Systems/Accounting/Services/DataStore/index.rst

-Systems / AccountingManagement / <SETUP> / Service / DataStore - Sub-subsection
+Systems / AccountingManagement / <INSTANCE> / Service / DataStore - Sub-subsection
 ===============================================================================

 DataStore service is in charge of receiving Accounting data.